Metro Edmonton home values have been volatile since 2021, and are trending upward.

 We believe politicians are hoping to guide the market toward a typical annual real estate cycle with price growth in the range of 1 to 3% annually – in line with income growth.

-Prices of new homes have shot upward since May 2023.
-Based on economic fundamentals, they might hit a ceiling soon.
+Prices of new homes plateaued.
+Based on economic fundamentals, they might have hit a ceiling.

 Does this concern you?
 Read the Pros and Cons of Buying Pre-sale Homes

-There is a record number of homes under construction.
+There is a record number of homes under construction and 2025 housing starts are strong.

 Based on Mortgage Sandbox Analysis, Edmonton is at moderate risk of a significant market correction.

 Metro Edmonton condo apartment values are rising at a brisk pace.
 A December 2022 CBC news report said that Alberta has attracted the attention of many Ontario real estate speculative investors.
-Out-of-province investors are attracted by lower price-to-rent ratios and landlord-friendly tenancy laws.
+Lower price-to-rent ratios and landlord-friendly tenancy laws attract out-of-province investors.

 With more people working-from-home, we expect developers will begin marketing larger (i.e., 2 and 3 bedrooms) apartments to meet buyer preferences.
 As the supply of more generous floor plans comes to the market, it may depress the values for small floor plan condos.